redseacomputing/redseacomputing.github.io/_posts/2021-04-01-Refactoring1-5-exercise.markdown

 <br>

->Hint: Use the button of dreams and use your test suite after every refactoring.
+>Hint: Use "the button of your dreams" and use your test suite after every refactoring step.

 <br>

 This was part one of the Refactoring kickstart beginner series.
 Here is [part 2](https://redseacomputing.github.io/2021/Refactoring2-0-introduction).